Folkwaves

 Folkwaves is a long-running radio programme produced by BBC Radio Derby and broadcast across The East Midlands.
 The show is hosted by Mick Peat and Lester Simpson, and is a showcase for the very best of local, national and international folk music.

-Listeners of the programme have criticised the BBC for giving only three weeks notice before deciding to take the programme off-air.
+Listeners of the programme have criticised the BBC for giving only three weeks' notice before taking the programme off air.